 Annual property tax on residential homes is low by European standards, charged per square metre and set by the municipality.
 It is a minor holding cost compared with most of Europe.

-Rental income is taxed at a flat 15%, whether you let long-term or short-term.
+Rental income is taxed at 15% on the net, after documented deductible costs, whether you let long-term or short-term.
 A management company can handle the declaration alongside the bookings.

 Local mortgage lending to non-residents is limited and rarely competitive, so most foreign buyers purchase in cash and arrange financing in their home country.